heyitschien/little-lemon/docs/design/features/chat-assistant/ai-chat-feature.md

 ### Integration Steps

 1. **Set up the API Key**:
-   - Create a `.env` file with your Gemini API key
+   - Create a `.env` file with your Groq API key
    - Make sure your bundler is configured to use environment variables

 2. **Import the Chat Feature**: